 How do I order a coach number?

-For participants in the Kids Run 1 Mile and the Mini Run 300 metres, it is possible to order a coach number.
+For participants in the Kids Run 1 EM, it is possible to order a coach number in the registration form.
+A registration for the Mini Run 300 metres includes one coach number.

 I did not receive a confirmation e-mail, now what?